laristra/flecsi/flecsi/style.md

 private.
 Using a *struct* makes it natural to put the public interface at the beginning of the type.

+Like the Google C++ Style Guide convention, developers should always use a struct for type definitions that do not have restricted access permissions.

 ## Variable Names

-This is **not** an exception to the Google C++ Syle Guide!
-Please read the guide and follow its conventions.
+This is *mostly* not an exception to the Google C++ Style Guide, so you should read the guide and understand its conventions for variable names.
+In FleCSI, we follow those conventions for classes, and for structs that do not have restricted access permissions.
+For structs that **do** have access permissions, we follow the Google C++ Style Guide convention for classes.

 ## Function & Method Formatting

-Functions and methods should be formatted with the each template parameter, return type, name, and each parameter on its own line:
+Functions and methods should be formatted with each template parameter, the scope (static, inline), the return type, the name, and each signature parameter on its own line:

     template<
       typename T1,
       typename T2,
       typename T3
     >
+    static
     return_t &
     name(
       argument1 arg1name,